rcardin/rcardin.github.io/_drafts/and-monads-for-all-state-monad.markdown

 The final step we need to do to build our version of the State monad is to define a set of functions that let us combine smartly states, i.e. `Transfer[+A]` instances.

 The first function we need is `map`.
-As you may already know, the `map` function allows to apply a function to a data structure, obtaining a new version of it (MMMMM...).
+As you may already know, the `map` function allows to apply a function to the type contained in a generic data structure, obtaining a new version of it.

 In our case, the `map` function is used to transform `Transfer[A]` in a `Transfer[B]`.